 You must enrol or re-enrol by the end of the first day of week one to avoid a late fee.
-International students who have not re-enrolled by Friday of week one will be reported to the DIBP for failure to re-enrol.
+International students who have not re-enrolled by Friday of week one will be reported to the Department of Home Affairs for failure to re-enrol.
 Domestic students who fail to re-enrol by Friday of week one and who have made no arrangements at the Student Centre to defer their course will be withdrawn from the course.